ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-27.0.0.md

 The {@link module:clipboard/clipboard~Clipboard `Clipboard`} plugin became a "glue" plugin that loads the ones listed above.

-From v27.0.0 the {@link module:clipboard/clipboardpipeline~ClipboardPipeline `ClipboardPipeline`} plugin is responsible for firing the {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:inputTransformation `ClipboardPipeline#inputTransformation`} event and also the new {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:contentInsertion `ClipboardPipeline#contentInsertion`} event.
+From v27.0.0, the {@link module:clipboard/clipboardpipeline~ClipboardPipeline `ClipboardPipeline`} plugin is responsible for firing the {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:inputTransformation `ClipboardPipeline#inputTransformation`} event and also the new {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:contentInsertion `ClipboardPipeline#contentInsertion`} event.

 The {@link module:engine/view/document~Document#event:clipboardInput `view.Document#clipboardInput`} and {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:inputTransformation `ClipboardPipeline#inputTransformation`} events should not be fired or stopped in your feature code.
-The `data.content` property should be assigned to override the default content instead.
-You can stop this event only if you want to completely disable pasting/dropping of some specific content.
+Instead, the `data.content` property should be assigned to override the default content.
+You can stop this event only if you want to completely disable pasting or dropping of some specific content.

-You can read about the whole input pipeline in details in {@link framework/guides/deep-dive/clipboard#input-pipeline clipboard pipeline guide}.
+You can read about the whole input pipeline in details in {@link framework/guides/deep-dive/clipboard#input-pipeline Clipboard deep-dive guide}.